21"""Abstract Base Classes for the different device types.

 936 if self._transform[2]:

 943 """Set binning along both axes.
-Return `True`
+Return `True` if successful."""

 947 """Set binning along both axes.
-Return `True`
+Return `True` if successful."""

 948 h_bin, v_bin = binning